What are the Benefits of Our PPC Services?

 6. Campaign Setup: This includes campaign creation on the most appropriate platforms to achieve your results.
 We will create all Ad Copy in multiple variations so we can test out different messaging and hone in on what will work best.
 If we’re using the Google Display Network we will create all graphics required and use various target methods to ensure we’re reaching the right audience.

-7. Ongoing Campaign Optimisation: We use various metrics to continually optimise your campaign.
+7. Campaign Management: We use various metrics to continually optimise your campaign.
 We analyse impression, click and ad position data along with conversion data.
 This helps us to improve campaign performance based on what is most likely to generate that purchase or new enquiry.

 8. Reporting: We will keep you up to speed with performance throughout the campaign and provide a regular monthly report detailing spend, interactions and conversions.